estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D38
+iOS and Swift.
+Today’s reminder: The order in which you do things matters.
+Sigh.

 ### R1D37
 iOS and Swift.
 Got totally sidetracked learning about crash logs.
 My app isn’t crashing (yet), but I came across the term symbolification and had to learn more.